Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* Make it a priority to hit the lever closest to where the train is coming from.
-A red light will signal you which one it is.
+Make it a priority to hit the lever closest to where the train is coming from to not get it to Santa Claus.
+A red light will signal you which one it is that you need to hit.

-* The area is full of hidden enemies that make traversing anywhere a challenge.
+The area is full of hidden enemies that make traversing anywhere a challenge.
 Either attack them at a safe distance or use a Re-Possession present on them.

-* The Train will damage you if you stand in front of it.
-Keep that in mind while attacking it.
+While thashing the Oogie Train, remember to not stand in front of it or you'll take damage and be knocked down.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248521.png">